jgm/pandoc/test/command/biblatex-brandt.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'An incollection entry with a series and a number.
+- annote: "An incollection entry with a series and a number.
 Note the format of the printed name and compare the useprefix option in the options field as well as vangennep.
-Also note the indextitle, and indexsorttitle fields'
+Also note the indextitle, and indexsorttitle fields"
   author:
   - dropping-particle: von
     family: Brandt